-- Approximately 1/3 of Maine homes have radon concentrations above the U.S. EPA's action level of 4 picocuries per liter of air. - All Maine homes should be tested for radon. - For additional information about testing for radon in your home call the Maine Bureau of Health, Radiation Control Program at (800) 232-0842.
+- Approximately 1/3 of Maine homes have radon concentrations above the U.S. EPA's action level of 4 picocuries per liter of air.
+In Southern Maine, approximately 1/2 of the homes have high radon levels. - All Maine homes should be tested for radon. - For additional information about testing for radon in your home call the Maine Bureau of Health, Radiation Control Program at (800) 232-0842.